conmurphy/kubernetes-hands-on/README.md

 `kubectl get pods`

+- To make this pod accessible from outside the cluster, you need to create a service.

+`kubectl expose deployment my-nginx --port=30001 --target-port=80 --type=LoadBalancer`

 - Watch the Nginx logs as you access a browser

-> You may need to update the pod name

-`kubectl logs my-nginx-7cddc5685c-5p5sv --follow`
+`kubectl logs deployment/my-nginx --follow`

-- Access a browser on `http://localhost` and refresh the page a couple of times.
+- Access a browser on `http://localhost:30001` and refresh the page a couple of times.
 You should see the Nginx welcome page

 - Go back to your terminal and confirm you can see the logs updating as you refresh the page

+- Cleanup the resouces

+`kubectl delete deployment my-nginx`

+- Confirm that the resources have been removed

+`kubectl get all`

 #### 6b.
 Troubleshooting Image and Storage Errors